Parameter Estimation in an SPDE Model for Cell Repolarisation

-We have also verified the confidence intervals $I_{1-\alpha}$ and $\tilde{I}_{1-\alpha}$ of Corollary \ref{cor:confInterval} empirically for different $\alpha$.
-For small $\delta$, $\tilde{I}_{1-\alpha}$ is always very close to, but slightly smaller than $I_{1-\alpha}$ with better results for $M(\delta)$ than for fixed $M$ for both confidence intervals.
-We therefore focus now only on $M(\delta)$ and $I_{1-\alpha}$.
-In the linear case coverage near the nominal level is obtained for all $\delta$.
-In the nonlinear case, good coverage requires relatively small $\delta$, but is always worse than for the linear case.
-For example, for $\delta=L*0.017$ and $\alpha=0.1$, $I_{90}$ covers $D_A$ only for 85\% of the samples, and for $\alpha=0.05$ with $I_{95}$ this increases to 92\%.
+We have also verified the confidence intervals $I_{1-\alpha}$ and $\tilde{I}_{1-\alpha}$ of Corollaries \ref{cor:confInterval1} and \ref{cor:confInterval2} empirically for different $\alpha$. $\tilde{I}_{1-\alpha}$ is always smaller than $I_{1-\alpha}$ due to the strong non-asymptotic effect of the nonlinearity leading to overestimation of the asymptotic Fisher information (cf. Proposition \ref{prop:FisherInfo}(i)).
+Again, this difference disappears as $\delta\rightarrow 0$.
+Because of this, coverage near the nominal level is obtained in the linear case for all $\delta$, while in the nonlinear case good coverage requires relatively small $\delta$.
+For example, with respect to $M(\delta)$, $\delta=L \times 0.017$ and $\alpha=0.1$, the interval $I_{90}$ covers $D_A$ for 85\% of the samples, and for $\alpha=0.05$ with $I_{95}$ this increases to 92\%.
 In one sample, with $D_A$ was estimated at $4.372 \times 10^{-2}$ with confidence bounds $\pm 0.162 \times 10^{-2}$ according to $I_{90}$, and with $\pm 0.193 \times 10^{-2}$ according to $I_{95}$.
-The confidence intervals are generally significantly smaller than in the linear case.
-Moreover, we have noticed that a larger time horizon $T$ decreases the overall estimation errors, as predicted by Theorem \ref{thm:estimate_DA}, but coverage is noticeably worse in the nonlinear case, but still improves for smaller $\delta$, while performance is essentially unaffected in the linear case.
+Moreover, a larger time horizon $T$ decreases the overall estimation errors, as predicted by Theorem \ref{thm:estimate_DA}, but coverage in the nonlinear case is again adversely affected, which indicates that the error induced by the nonlinearity in estimating the asymptotic Fisher information (cf. equation \eqref{eq:A_tilde}) may not decrease for larger $T$.
+Again, coverage improves for smaller $\delta$.